- Exercise & Fitness

 4. Health Plan - Ask your health insurance plan if they provide any assistance for health club memberships.

 Many gyms do some form of auto payment for the monthly fee via your credit card or bank account.
 My preference is to use the credit card because it's easier to resolve any disputes and shut off the payment when/if you end the membership than with a bank account.
 Depending on what card you use, you might get reward points as well.

 Arnold Schwarzenegger is a 7 time winner of the Mr. Olympia bodybuilding title.
 He's also a past Chairman of the President's Council on Physical Fitness and Sports and the former governor of California.

 Ask for a free workout pass or trial membership before joining.
 This will give you a better opportunity to evaluate the equipment and classes.
 Use your trial workout during the same time you plan to do your work outs to get a feel for the crowd.

 Once you narrow your selection down to a couple gyms, it doesn't hurt to ask for another trial at each to finalize your decision.
-Some gyms will give you another pass if they think you're serious about joining.
+Some gyms will give you another pass if they see that you're serious about joining.